 Those who can afford the cost of Plan F and those who need or just want a lot of medical coverage might find this plan ideal.

-If Plan F costs less than what you spend out-of-pocket throughout last year, then maybe it is something you want to go with.
+If Plan F costs less than what you spent out-of-pocket throughout last year, then maybe it is something you want to go with.

 In fact, we prefer that you wait on signing up with Plan F until after you have looked at a few plans that come close to Plan F, which are Plan G and Plan N.